alan-turing-institute/scivision/contributing.md

 #### TODO: Preparing a dataset for inclusion in the catalog:

-In order to submit a dataset to the scivision catalog, you must first set a GitHub repository containing important metadata as per [THIS TEMPLATE].
+In order to submit a dataset to the scivision catalog, you must first set a GitHub repository containing important metadata as per [this template](docs/data_repository_template.md).

 This will enable you load your dataset via the scivision API and run matching models from catalog on it.
 For an example demonstrating this functionality [TODO: CLICK HERE].